mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ### Re-render via Verovio

-With this feature the file can be newly rendered.
+With this feature the encoding can be newly rendered running once through Verovio.
 Rerendering will also correct the formating of the file like indentation (to just indent a selected part of a file use `Code -> Indent selection`).
-Note that the MEI encoding returned from Verovio might have a different schema referenced that your MEI file.
+Note that the MEI encoding returned from Verovio might have a different schema referenced than your original MEI file.

 ### Add or ingest Facsimile